zypherson/asylum-hrf-fe-starter/tickets/2_secondTicket.md

 Deliver the following:

 - Integrate this frontend application with an API.
-- Rework the `GraphWrapper.jsx` file and data visualizations to use an API instead of `test_data.json`.
+- Rework the `AppContext.jsx` file and data visualizations to use an API instead of `test_data.json`.
 - The graphs on the Graphs page should display after the integration.

 ### Relevant Files

-You must inspect the code in `src/components/pages/DataVisualizations`, `src/data`, and `src/state` to ensure that the application is pulling data from an API and not the dummy data file.
-Specifically, ONLY MAKE CHANGES in `GraphWrapper.jsx`.
+You must inspect the code in `src/components/pages/DataVisualizations`, `src/data`, and `src/components/common` to ensure that the application is pulling data from an API and not the dummy data file.
+Specifically, ONLY MAKE CHANGES in `AppContext.jsx`.

 ### Guidance